ssfar/42-Lem-in/README.md

 • Rigor

 #### Developed for Mac OS X.
-(It might work on other OS, otherwise I may do modifications later on).
+(It might work on other operating systems, otherwise I may apply some modifications later on).

 ## How to use